Big-Life-Lab/PHES-ODM/metadata.md

 ## CovidPublicHealthData

-Covid-19 patient data in a given polygon.
-Note that data can be presented as wide data format, see [examples](#wide).
+Covid-19 patient data for a specified polygon.

 -   **ID**: (Primary key) Unique identifier for the table.